The Lion and the Riddle

 Judges 14

 Judges 14.
-Samson was the the first perpetual Nazareth in scripture, and as to his purpose he is a type of Christ, although he cannot really be said to be a type of Christ.
+Samson was the the first perpetual Nazarite in scripture, and as to his purpose he is a type of Christ, although he cannot really be said to be a type of Christ.
 Rather, it would seem that Samson is a type of the church here in this world as a representation of Christ, and called to be separate from the world in devotion to Him.
 Samson failed in his Nazariteship, just as the Church has failed in her separation from the world.
 There is a very noticeable moral progression in the chapter: Samson goes down to Timnah, he associates with the Philistines, he touches defilement secretly, his Nazariteship becomes compromised, natural relationships are used against him, and the chapter ends in division and anger.
 Nevertheless, Samson stands, a single man, against the Philistines.
 If the days of Gideon’s three hundred men were grim, this day is darker still.
+Not even his parents had an inkling of his planned assault on the Philistines.

 CHAPTER 14